 Spitalnick is speaking at the Peninsula Jewish Community Center on December 3 at 7:00 p.m. in a talk entitled “Antisemitism and Our Democracy.”
 Click here for event registration.

-Instead of condemning the classic antisemitic trope that Jews have outsize influence, Amy Spitalnick, head of the Jewish Council for Public Affairs (“JCPA”), responds by partially agreeing with AOC about how dangerous AIPAC is.
+Instead of condemning the classic antisemitic trope that Jews have outsize influence, Amy Spitalnick, formerly of J Street, an anti-Israel organization, and now head of the Jewish Council for Public Affairs (“JCPA”), responded by partially agreeing with AOC about how dangerous AIPAC is.
 The post created a firestorm on X.

 Jeff Goldklang responded: “Wrong playbook.
 Junk it.
 The party lost so spectacularly because of this type of comment.
 Call out a raging antisemitism for making a ragingly antisemitism statement without prefacing it with personally protective language.
 Shielding the worst people is pathetic.”

-This is not the first time JCPA has been criticized for appearing to promote progressive politicians above Jewish concerns.
+This is not the first time JCPA under Spitalnick has been criticized for appearing to promote progressive politicians above Jewish concerns.

 Spitalnick recently appeared with Reverend Al Sharpton, another questionable left-wing antisemitic affiliation.
 Sharpton has a long history of antisemitism, notably, during the 1991 Crown Heights riot in Brooklyn, Sharpton led marches where participants chanted slogans like “No justice, no peace” and “Kill the Jews,” and in his eulogy for Gavin Cato, a child whose death sparked the unrest, he referred to “diamond merchants” and criticized what he termed an “apartheid ambulance service” in Crown Heights.

-Ron M noted Spitalnick’s likely connection to J Street, an anti-Israel group, by showing that Presidential Candidate Kamala Harris adopted identical language promoting the idea that all Jews are Democrats that had been espoused by both J Street and Spitalnick.
+Ron M noted it was easy to tell Spitalnick used to work for J Street by showing that Presidential Candidate Kamala Harris adopted identical language promoting the idea that all Jews are Democrats that had been espoused by both J Street and Spitalnick.

 Shelley Goldschmidt points out that although her title is the CEO of the “Jewish” Center for Public Affairs, she isn’t an advocate for Jews.
 Instead, she uses her position to whitewash leftwing antisemitism.
 She platforms, AOC, who accuses Israel of genocide and retweets Wajahat Ali, an anti-Israel Radical.

-Spitalnick actually blames “white nationalists” for divisions between “Jewish, Arab, Black and Muslim American communities.”
+Spitalnick actually blames “white nationalists” not only for their own actions, but also for any “divisions” that exist between minority groups, or as she says, “Jewish, Arab, Black and Muslim American communities.”

 Prior to the election, Spitalnick predicted that there would be disinformation, extremism, and political violence, holding a webinar entitled “Preparing for and addressing Post-Election Day Disinformation and Political Violence.”
 Without her predictions coming true, she then attacked Americans that voted against her, likely destroying any hope of having a relationship with half of the country, by emailing out, the day after the election: